-- Reforms attempt to reduce risk taking - There is evidence supporting the idea that guarantees induce banks to take more risks, e.g., in the form of higher deposit rates - However, in theory, this is not necessarily bad Bank risk taking may be beneficial for liquidity creation, intermediation - Goldstein and Pauzner (2005) and Allen, Carletti, Goldstein, Leonello (2015): Two inefficiencies without guarantees o Inefficient runs destroy good investments o leading banks to increase deposit rates,o in a way that sometimes even creates more runs, o but this is welfare improving!
+- Reforms attempt to reduce risk taking - There is evidence supporting the idea that guarantees induce banks to take more risks, e.g., in the form of higher deposit rates - However, in theory, this is not necessarily bad - Bank risk taking may be beneficial for liquidity creation, intermediation - Goldstein and Pauzner (2005) and Allen, Carletti, Goldstein, Leonello (2018): Two inefficiencies without guarantees

+- o Inefficient runs destroy good investments - o Banks scale down liquidity creation, reducing deposit rates, since a higher deposit rate will lead to even more runs - Guarantees address both problems - o leading banks to increase deposit rates, - o in a way that sometimes even creates more runs, - o but this is welfare improving! - Conclusion: need to be careful in interpreting empirical evidence!